babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 selector.
 If you don't the select the `_vss` option, the variation selector isn't considered in the comparison.

-VSS collations will not be provided by Babelfish in the first release.
+VSS collations will not be provided by Babelfish in the current release.